Questions about Worship

 Q: Is Shallowford open for any in-person gatherings now?

 - Yes.
-Shallowford currently offers Sunday worship in the Sanctuary at 11:00 a.m .
+Shallowford offers Sunday worship at 8:30 am in the Chapel and at 11:00 a.m. in the Sanctuary.
 Shallowford is also open for small group gatherings, indoors and outdoors.
-Children’s ministry, youth ministry, music ensembles for all ages, and Shallowford Presbyterian Women are currently meeting in small groups on campus.
 Contact your staff liaison if you have questions about gathering on or off campus!

 Q: Once I’m vaccinated, will I still have to wear a mask at Shallowford?

-- Guidelines from the Centers for Disease Control & Prevention updated their guidelines, recommending that all people (vaccinated and unvaccinated) wear masks in indoor public settings.
+- Yes.
+Guidelines from the Centers for Disease Control & Prevention updated their guidelines recommending that all people (vaccinated and unvaccinated) wear masks in indoor public settings.